Knetic/wisk/ADVANCED.md

 ###How do I make package paths?

-Parameters can be specified as a list by seprating values with a comma, like so.
+Parameters can be specified as a list by separating values with a comma, like so.

     wisk -p "project.package=com,example,sample"